 Over the past months, I’ve scoured markets, made a complete mess of my kitchen, and ordered off the menu at countless bistros, bouchons, crêperies, and tea salons throughout France.

 I managed to boil down the results of my gastronomic “research” into 10 bite-sized nuggets of French food wisdom to share with you all.
-(And yes, all the food puns in that sentence were absolutely intended).

 1. If you’re going to eat, you might as well enjoy it.